“You believe that there is one God. You do well. Even the demons believe—and tremble!” James 2:19

 In confessional churches there is an ever present danger – the danger of mindless repetition.
 The prophets in Israel were stern in their rebukes of the people of God for failing to draw near to God in their hearts and substituting external ritual for an inward love for Him.
 “Woe to those who draw near to me with their lips but whose hearts are far from me.”

 Every Lord’s Day we have opportunity to confess our common faith with one of the ancient creeds.
-It is Eastertide and we have once again shifted the version of the Creed we are confessing – singing now the Apostles’ Creed – and so it is always good to remember why we do what we do.
+It is always good to remember why we do this, so consider just a few reasons:

 1. Common confession is a fitting response of faith to God’s Word, a declaration of trust in the Sovereign Lord.
 As God’s Word continues to be spurned in our culture and in our churches more and more we need to confess–we trust in His Word.
 He is God; we are not.
 We shall do what He says and follow Him.
 The creeds are an excellent way to express this faith–we trust Him.

 2. In light of the massive syncretism in our culture, the recitation of creeds is a forceful way to declare whom we worship.
 We will not bow to America’s idol, some general theistic deity.
 Neither shall we worship Vishnu, nor Zeus, nor Allah, nor the